Bhargav19-root/docs/link-shortening/custom-domains.md

 3. **Add New Record:**
    - Click "Add Record" or "Add DNS Record"
    - Select record type (CNAME or A)
-   - Fill in details from LinkUTM
+   - Fill in details from linkutm

 4. **Save DNS Record:**
    - Click "Save", "Add", or "Update"